pesalerno/PUMAgenomics/README.md

 	cat loci-rows.txt | awk '/_96/ {count++} END {print count}'

-We decided to only eliminate the last base sequenced (#95) from the SNP file based on the [numbers obtained](https://github.com/pesalerno/PUMAgenomics/blob/master/filtering_code.md).
+We decided to only eliminate the last base sequenced (#95) from the SNP file based on the [numbers obtained](https://github.com/pesalerno/PUMAgenomics/blob/master/loci-SNPs.txt).

-In order to create a blacklist of loci to eliminate from the SNP matrix, we used the following **grep** commands wih the .map output from ***populations*** as follows:
+In order to create a blacklist of loci to eliminate from the SNP matrix, we used the following **grep** commands with the **.map** output from ***populations*** as follows:

 	\d\t(\d*_\d*)\t\d\t\d*$ ##find
 	\1 ##replace